 Just a little information about myself.
 I have been interested in communication from the time was 5 or 6 years old.
 My parents was into CB radio and remember them sitting in the kitchen late at night talking to there group.
-When I was 13, I bought my first CB radio.
+At age 13 I bought my first CB radio.
 Loved to beable to communicate with others across town.
-When i was 17 or 18 we moved next to Smitty Kiker KS5Y (silent key) and he took me to HamComm in Arlington, Tx.
+When I was 17 or 18 we moved next to Smitty Kiker KS5Y (silent key) and he took me to HamComm in Arlington, Tx.
 I bought a set of code tapes and learned the morse code.
 Took my test a few months later and here I am now.

 In 2009 I started up a pressure washing business after being a slave laborer in many restaurants.
 I started out borrowing a friends pressure washer and invested the money I made into new equipment.
 In 5 years I have taken over the pressure washing in the Crossville area.
 We are the only pressure washing company here in Crossville that specialize in that field.
 If you need any tips on pressure washing please check out my website www.pressureprotn.com and there is lots of information that will help the home owner.